 The skills of the drivers are quite useful here: With the "tricky" ability, the racing cars can be moved in reverse color order, which can lead to additional tactical considerations during the race.
 With the special skill "Focused", on the other hand, you could move your speedster one more space forward after a sprint on a straight line.
 Overall, the influence of the cards seems to be small, but as the race progresses, the skills can decide when which car crosses the finish line - and that's exactly what the second part of the game is about.

 The aim of Downforce is not to be the first to cross the finish line with one of your racing cars, but to achieve the highest possible profit by cleverly placing bets.
 Bets are made three times on each of the two racetracks on the double-sided game board.

 A marking line shows the point in time.
 Placing the bet is again simple and understandable for anyone without board game experience: You simply mark every racing car on your rating sheet that you expect to finish in the top spot, which you then do twice more in the course of the game .
 Of course, there are lower winnings on later bets, because the prediction chances increase accordingly.

-Money is also given as “consolation prizes” if the chosen car races to the finish in second or third place.
-It is possible to choose the same car color for every bet.
-Anyone who is sure that a racing car will win - or at least make it into the top 3 - can use such a betting maneuver and possibly gain an advantage.
-The same applies, of course, if you can control the race with your cards in hand in such a way that you influence the finish line in your favor.
+There is also money as a “consolation prize” if the chosen car races to the finish in second or third place.
+It is possible to select the same car color for each bet.
+Anyone who is certain that a racer will win - or at least finish in the top 3 - can use such a betting maneuver and possibly gain an advantage.
+The same applies, of course, if you can control the race with your hand cards in such a way that you influence the finishes in your favor.

 There are also lucrative prices if your own cars achieve good placements.
 The influence from the auction phase is noticeable here.
 If you manage cleverly, you can have a large racing team without having to spend huge sums of money - still on the premise that other players miscalculated when they submitted their bids.
 So there is a certain, albeit manageable, risk slumbering in the composition of the racing team.